-For the pins configured as chip select (PMCS1 or PMCS2) with the corresponding PTENx bit set, chip select pins drive inactive data (with polarity defined by the CS1P and CS2P bits) when a read or write operation is not being performed.
+For the pins configured as chip select (PMCS1 or PMCS2) with the corresponding PTENx bit set.
 The PTEN0 and PTEN1 bits also control the PMALL and PMALH signals.
 When multiplexing is used, the associated address latch signals should be enabled.